gbv/field-connect/README.md

 The user interface of Field Connect is available in German and English.

-*Please note that Field Connect is currently in development and has not yet been released.*

 ## User manual

 Please refer to the [user manual](https://gbv.github.io/field-connect/) for information on how to use the plugin.